hfntul/sentiment-analysis-hz/README.md

 ![tweet per week](https://user-images.githubusercontent.com/60166588/133727583-cf68e905-73d8-49ea-a7ba-e0d5a5a6c9cb.png)

-Nah of course it peaked in the third week, the week when episode 3 aired.
-It’s a cultural reset you know.
-Especially when Marvel released the Zemo cut and upload that one hour dancing Zemo on youtube.
-God it's hillarious I miss that era not gonna lie.
-And also, look at the stats in the sixth week that beat the stats in the fifth week when he only appeared for 15 seconds.
+Nah of course it peaked in the third week, the week when episode 3 aired and when Marvel released the Zemo cut and upload that one hour dancing Zemo on youtube.
+It's interesting how the stats in the sixth week beat the stats in the fifth week when Zemo only appeared for 15 seconds.
 King.

 And this is the most active users during that time.
 These people were whipped.
 The highest one was like tweeting about Zemo ten times a day 😭

 ![Screenshot from 2021-09-17 11-58-19_2](https://user-images.githubusercontent.com/60166588/133761107-8def0df0-1f3d-4b85-8df2-da7453f15421.png)

 Also the most liked tweets.
-Pretend Daniel's stubble there ._.

 ![InShot_20210917_124129484_2](https://user-images.githubusercontent.com/60166588/133731585-e955b553-4ca3-43a4-b0cb-a47569537153.jpg)